-Updating your CV is an essential part of the process of applying for a new job in social work

-, but even if you’re not planning on looking for new employment the new year is the ideal time to update your CV with recent information.
+Updating your CV is an essential part of the process of applying for a new job in social work or social care, but even if you’re not planning on looking for new employment the new year is the ideal time to update your CV with recent information.